 The lessons learned in previous interventions, including the Reducing Emissions from Deforestation and Forest Degradation (REDD+) pilot projects implemented with the Norwegian funding, will be applied.
-The Programme integrates climate change adaptation and climate change mitigation in its activities.
+The Programme integrates climate change adaptation and climate change mitigation in its activities, and contributes to improved climate resilience by strengthening the adaptive capacities of local stakeholders in addressing climate change.
+FORVAC will build the forest related value chains to support the diversification of villagers' livelihoods.
+Always when possible, special attention will be paid to persons in vulnerable positions.